ToolShedTested

 • 2-in-1 impact driver AND impact wrench -- combining both drive formats into a single tool eliminates the need to carry and switch between separate tools on mixed jobs, saving time and reducing what you need in your bag

-• 1800 in-lbs of torque handles heavy fastening -- 1800 in-lbs is enough to drive large structural lag bolts, tighten automotive bolts, and handle most wrenching tasks that previously required a separate impact wrench
+• 1,860 in-lbs of torque handles heavy fastening -- enough to drive structural lag bolts, tighten automotive hardware, and cover wrenching tasks that previously required a separate compact impact wrench

 • Connected-ready with optional Bluetooth module -- the built-in Connectivity slot enables tool tracking and usage data when paired with a Bosch Bluetooth module, a feature that adds value for contractors managing multiple job sites

-• Compact 3.3 lb body despite dual functionality -- Bosch managed to combine both drive formats without a significant weight penalty, keeping the tool within a usable weight range for extended one-handed use
+• Compact 2.6 lb bare body despite dual functionality -- Bosch managed to combine both drive formats without a significant weight penalty, keeping the tool within a usable weight range for extended one-handed use

 • Premium price for the dual-function design -- the 2-in-1 capability commands a price premium over single-purpose impact drivers at the same torque level, so users who only need one function pay more than necessary